wbrbr/tinybvh/README.md

 # Version
 The current version of the library is a 'prototype'; please expect changes to the interface.
 Once the interface has settled, more functionality will follow.
 Plans:
 * Conversion to GPU-friendly format
+* Collapse to 4-wide and 8-wide BVH
+* Optimization of existing BVH

 # License
 This library is made available under the MIT 2.0 license.